Taking a Tour Around the Screen

 - Symbol (circle, square, cross, diamond etc)

 This is why you need to be vigilant if the first row contains very small values in relation to the other values or even contains zero.
-However, clicking on a glyph in the chart canvas, changes the glyph represented in the Glyph pane.
+In this scenario, the glyph in the Glyph pane will be so small, it may not even show.

 If you are using a Mark as your glyph, you may prefer an ellipse or a triangle rather than a rectangle.
 You can change the shape by first clicking on “Shape1” in the Layers pane.
 Then in the Attributes pane, edit the “Shape” attribute to a Triangle or Ellipse (we look at “attributes” in more detail later):-